Gottesman-Kitaev-Preskill encoding in continuous modal variables of single photons

 An ideal $n$ photon GKP state $\ket{\overline k}$ in ${\cal S}_n$ can be defined from \eqref{entangled} using $F_{k}(\Omega_1)=\sum_{s=-\infty}^{s=\infty}\delta(\Omega_1-(2s+k)\Omega_o)$, where $\delta$ is the Dirac delta function and $\Omega_o$ is an arbitrary (constant) frequency.
-Hence, the logical qubits $\ket{\overline 0(\overline 1)}$ are non-physical states formed by an infinity of peaks localized at frequencies which are integer multiples of $\Omega_o$, and $2\Omega_o$ is the peak interspacing in each logical qubit (notice that the choice of $\alpha_{i,j}$ means that we have supposed that all the photons are equally spaced \cite{Note2}).
+Hence, the logical qubits $\ket{\overline 0(\overline 1)}$ are non-physical states formed by an infinity of peaks localized at frequencies which are integer multiples of $\Omega_o$, and $2\Omega_o$ is the peak interspacing in each logical qubit (the choice of $\alpha_{i,j}$ means that we have supposed that all the photons' frequencies are equally spaced \cite{Note2}).
 States $\ket{\overline k}$ are defined uniquely using the collective variable $\Omega_1$.
 The functions $G_i$ are arbitrary and their role, not crucial for the code working principles, will be discussed later in this manuscript.
 Thus, all the relevant information for error diagnosis and correction is contained only in variable $\Omega_1$, and we disregard the information contained in $\Omega_{i>1}$.
-This type of situation is current in quantum optics, and different physical properties, as group and phase velocity for multi-modal fields, are associated to different collective variables.
-We can mention for instance the Hong-Ou-Mandel (HOM) experiment \cite{PhysRevLett.59.2044} and its generalization to many photons \cite{doi:10.1142/S0217979207038186, douce_direct_2013}.
-In the two-photon configuration, the variable $\Omega_1=(\omega_1-\omega_2)/\sqrt{2}$ is directly measured (group velocity), while the information in variable $\Omega_2=(\omega_1+\omega_2)/\sqrt{2}$ (phase velocity) is totally disregarded \cite{NoteHOM}.
-However, by combining different interferometric techniques \cite{sergienko}, one can access different collective variables measuring not only frequency but other continuous modes, as the transverse position and momentum \cite{tasca_continuous_2011, PhysRevA.95.042311}.
+This type of situation is current in quantum optics where different physical properties, as group and phase velocity for multi-modal fields, are associated to different collective variables.
+For instance in the Hong-Ou-Mandel (HOM) experiment \cite{PhysRevLett.59.2044} (see \cite{doi:10.1142/S0217979207038186, douce_direct_2013} for its generalization to many photons), the variable $\Omega_1=(\omega_1-\omega_2)/\sqrt{2}$ is directly measured, while the information in variable $\Omega_2=(\omega_1+\omega_2)/\sqrt{2}$ is disregarded \cite{NoteHOM}.
+By combining different interferometric techniques \cite{sergienko}, one can access different collective variables measuring not only frequency but other continuous modes, as the transverse position and momentum \cite{tasca_continuous_2011, PhysRevA.95.042311}.